DanielJoshuaSaberon/DecoratorPattern/README.md

 BankAcountDecorator must be an interface.

 Follow instructions.
 You are not allowed to insert other methods except what is stated in the diagram (setters and getters are allowed).

-In your solution you must provide the following in your Github link account:
-  Problem statement (description of the problem.
-Just copy what is stated here).
-  UML Class Diagram
-  Uploaded java codes for the solution.
-Upload your GitHub repository to the designated NEUVLE assignment link.